hayotensor/hypermind/docs/user/benchmarks.md

 # Benchmarking

-This page describes the benchmark scripts that can be used to measure the performance impact of different changes to hivemind.
+This page describes the benchmark scripts that can be used to measure the performance impact of different changes to hypermind.

 ### Server throughput

-You can use [this benchmark](https://github.com/learning-at-home/hivemind/blob/master/benchmarks/benchmark_throughput.py) to check the performance impact of your changes to hivemind.moe.
+You can use [this benchmark](https://github.com/learning-at-home/hivemind/blob/master/benchmarks/benchmark_throughput.py) to check the performance impact of your changes to hypermind.moe.
 The benchmark will start one server without DHT with several experts, and then spawn trainer processes that load the server with requests.
 The two main statistics in this benchmark samples/s and startup time.